menu

 Also of interest is that Valley Stream has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Valley Stream is that it can take a long time to commute to work.
-In Valley Stream, the average commute to work is 38.54 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Valley Stream’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Valley Stream, however, the average commute to work is quite long.
+On average, people spend 37.87 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The education level of Valley Stream citizens is very high relative to the national average among all cities (21.84%): 39.91% of adults in Valley Stream have a bachelor's degree or even advanced degree.
+The population of Valley Stream is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.20% of adults in Valley Stream have a bachelor's degree or even advanced degree.

 Valley Stream is an extremely ethnically-diverse village.
 The people who call Valley Stream home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley Stream residents report their race to be White, followed by Black or African-American.
-Valley Stream also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.25% of the village’s residents.
-Important ancestries of people in Valley Stream include Italian, Irish, Jamaican, Haitian, and Guyanese.
+People of Hispanic or Latino origin are the most prevalent group in Valley Stream, accounting for 25.02% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Valley Stream residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Valley Stream include Italian, Irish, Haitian, Jamaican, and Guyanese.

 The most common language spoken in Valley Stream is English.
 Other important languages spoken here include Spanish and French.